bfritscher/cours-vue-github-project-creator/data/epics/003-components.md

 ---
-title: Components
+title: "Epic 3: Component-Driven Development"
-label: Components
+label: epic-3-components
 ---

-This epic focuses on breaking down the application into reusable components.
+This epic introduces the concept of component-based architecture.
+Students will refactor the application into smaller, reusable components, a core principle of modern web development.